 #7.
 Pipelines Extend the Life of Fossil Fuels

-This is particularly true for projects that involve enhanced oil recovery (EOR) which puts more carbon into the atmosphere when it is burned.
-We need to keep fossil fuels in the ground to order to meet critical climate targets.
+Instead of spending money to deploy renewable energy technologies more rapidly, billions of federal dollars are being spent to keep the fossil fuel industry in business.
+This is particularly true for projects thatinvolve “enhanced oil recovery,” which puts more carbon into the atmosphere when it is burned.
+We need to keep fossil fuels in theground to order to meet critical climate targets.

 #8.
 Carbon Capture and Storage Hasn't Worked

-Despite extensive public subsidies, 80% of the projects that have attempted to commercialize carbon capture and sequestration technology, have ended in failure.
+Despite extensive public subsidies, 80% of the projects that have attempted to commercialize carbon capture and sequestration technology have ended in failure.
 Between 2005 and 2012, the Department of Energy spent $6.9 billion attempting to demonstrate the feasibility of CCS for coal, but less than 4% of the planned CCS capacity was ever deployed.

 Why use taxpayer dollars to fund a CO2 pipeline system for a technology that has such a poor track record?
 Plus, there is no proof that the carbon sequestered will remain permanently stored.
-The greenwashing that calls out CCS as a viable climate solution is setting dangerous policy by diverting funds from technologies we know work.
+The greenwashing that calls out CCS as a viable climate solution is setting dangerous policy by diverting funds from technologies that we know work.

 NOTE: This post has been adapted from Mark Hefflinger’s Top 8 Reasons to Oppose Risky Carbon Pipelines.
 Bold Nebraska.
 December 22, 2021.